Child care allowances

-You can be granted child home care allowance or private day care allowance if the child is not in municipal day care.
+You can be granted child home care allowance or private day care allowance if your child does not attend municipal early childhood education.
 Flexible or partial care allowance can be granted if your working hours are 30 hours per week, maximum, and the other entitlement criteria for the benefit are met.

 Child care allowances are not paid for periods shorter than one month.
 The allowance period does not have to start from the beginning of the month.
-The minimum allowance period includes the periods of child care allowances of both parents.
+The minimum allowance period includes all periods in which either parent receives child care allowances.

 Child care leave for working parents

-The right to child care leave is based on the Employment Contracts Act.
-Care leave is granted by the employer.
-You must therefore enter into an agreement on this with your employer before you can take the leave.
+Agree with your employer how you are going take your child care leave.
 You must notify your employer at least 2 months before you plan to take the leave.

 The care leave can be taken in one or two periods (for each child).
 The leave period must be at least one month at a time.
-It is possible to take the care leave in several periods if your employer agrees with this.
-Kela will pay child care allowance to the family for any number of periods as long as the minimum duration of each period is one month.
+It is possible to take the care leave in several periods if so agreed with your employer.